asian-code/myWebsite/nodes.md

 Call to action - connecting on linkedin, contact me!

-## Would require React
-- Typing animation for the begining section (right side)
-- With a waving guy animating into frame on left side
-- contact form - input validation for form
 ---
+## Design:
+- Glassmorphism
+- neumorphism

 ## Content:
 Professional summary
 Highlight projects (archetechure diagrams and their tech stack) Skills Section
  - Use visual icons or logos for each skill in the tech stack to make it more recognizable and appealing.
-Slow moving horizontal scrolling certs section
+Slow moving horizontal scrolling certs section that users can manually scroll

 ### To do :